History of the Jews in the United States: Impact

-Postwar
+Postwar era

-500,000 American Jews (or half of the eligible men) fought in World War II, and after the war younger families joined the new trend of suburbanization.
-There, Jews became increasingly assimilated and demonstrated rising intermarriage.
+500,000 American Jews (or half of the eligible men) fought in World War II, and after the war, younger families participated in the new trend of suburbanization.
+There, Jews increasingly became assimilated and as a result, there was an increase in the number of intermarriages between Jews and non-Jews.
 The suburbs facilitated the formation of new centers, as Jewish school enrollment more than doubled between the end of World War II and the mid-1950s, and synagogue affiliation jumped from 20% in 1930 to 60% in 1960; the fastest growth came in Reform and, especially, Conservative congregations.

-Having never been subjected to the Holocaust, the United States stood after the Second World War as the largest, richest, and healthiest center of Judaism in the world.
-Smaller Jewish communities turned increasingly to American Jewry for guidance and support.
+Because it was never subjected to the Holocaust, the United States stood as the home of the largest, richest, and healthiest center of Judaism in the world after the Second World War.
+Smaller Jewish communities increasingly turned to American Jewry for guidance and support.

-Immediately after the Second World War, some Jewish refugees resettled in the United States, and another wave of Jewish refugees from Arab nations settled in the U.S. after expulsion from their home countries.
+Immediately after the Second World War, some Jewish refugees resettled in the United States, and another wave of Jewish refugees from Arab nations settled in the U.S. after their expulsion from their home countries.